monali25t-sys/-Article-on-Digital-Strategy/README.md

 have greater opportunity to use technology identities and insights to shift from one-off transactions to ongoing customized relationships with individualized experiences.

+# Trend 3:
+## Human + Worker
+### Change the workplace or hinder the workforce

+Digital transformations arent just about technology —theyre about people.

+Businesses across the healthcare industry are witnessing the rise of a human + machine collaborative workforce where each individual is empowered by their skillsets and knowledge plus a new, constantly growing set of capabilities made possible through technology.
+Today’s healthcare workers are incorporating technology to perform their current roles in new ways and to adapt for new roles that did not exist in the pre-digital era.
+However, the workforce is evolving so rapidly with the help of technology, the enterprise supporting the workforce has yet to catch up.
+As healthcare organizations continue to innovate and push boundaries, they will need to create new jobs and new roles immersed in technology.
+They will need to invest in new ways to train and reskill employees for the post-digital age.
+They will also need to capture institutional knowledge so that it remains in house, rather than in the minds of people who may be transitioning in and out of jobs.